Happyland (band): History

-Happyland toured Australia as part of the 1999 Big Day Out music festival, in late January and early February, performing at the Gold Coast, Sydney, Melbourne and Adelaide.
+Happyland toured Australia as part of the 1999 Big Day Out music festival, performing at the Gold Coast, Sydney, Melbourne, and Adelaide in late January and early February.
 In their live shows, the band members dressed in fluffy animal costumes.
-They provided a cover version the Italian song, "Tintarella di luna" (written by Bruno de Filippi and Franco Migliacci), on the soundtrack for the feature film, Looking for Alibrandi, in 2000.
-The duo had disbanded in 1999 and each member had returned to their respective main project.
+They provided a cover version of the Italian song, "Tintarella di luna" (written by Bruno de Filippi and Franco Migliacci), on the soundtrack for the feature film, Looking for Alibrandi, in 2000.
+The duo had disbanded in 1999, and each member had returned to their respective main project.

-Quan mentioned in a 2001 interview in the Daily Telegraph that Happyland were working on another release.
-This is backed up by a comment made by Quan, when asked "Will there be any more Happyland releases?", on a web chat for Rolling Stone Australia, in October 2000, he answered, "We may have a song or three for the willing and able out there."
+Quan mentioned in a 2001 interview in the Daily Telegraph that Happyland was working on another release.
+This is backed up by a comment made by Quan, when asked, "Will there be any more Happyland releases?" on a web chat for Rolling Stone Australia, in October 2000, he answered, "We may have a song or three for the willing and able out there."
 However, both have stated that this is unlikely, as they have since split up as a domestic couple, but remain good friends.
-English replied, in August 2004, to the notion of a reunion, "A Happyland comeback? (laughs) [It] was just the one off thing, just a bit of fun when we had time off from our respective bands.
-The way that the momentum is going on this stuff [Spiderbait commitments] overseas and Europe I can't imagine I'll have a lot of time to deal with anything like that."
+In August 2004, English replied to the notion of a reunion, "A Happyland comeback? (laughs) [It] was just the one-off thing; it was a bit of fun when we had time off from our respective bands.
+The way that the momentum is going on this stuff [Spiderbait commitments] overseas and Europe, I can't imagine I'll have a lot of time to deal with anything like that."